cea-hpc/modules/doc/source/cookbook/ensure-user-qualify-modules.rst

 Implementation
 --------------

-Starting version 4.3 of Modules, a new option called ``implicit_default`` is introduced.
+Starting version 4.3 of Modules, a new option called :mconfig:`implicit_default` is introduced.
 When enabled (which means configuration option is set to 1) if a module is specified by its generic name an implicit default is automatically defined (latest version) if no explicit default is defined.
 When ``implicit_default`` configuration option is disabled (when set to 0), no implicit default is computed and an error is returned to user in case module has been specified by its generic name but no default version has been set.

 So to ensure user fully qualify the modules they use, this ``implicit_default`` configuration option should be disabled.
 It could be